WissKI/wisski_batch/README.txt

 This module executes multiple SparQL queries / updates in one run.
 It can be run manually, triggered by cron or after node save.

+It can be used to perform periodic garbage collection on the triple data or to simulate partial rule-based reasoning.

 License
 =============================